Kingston, Jamaica

 What are the schools in Kingston like?

 "Kingston is home to a number of excellent international and bilingual schools.
 The Jamaica International School (JIS) is a private, co-educational school that offers an international curriculum for students from pre-kindergarten to grade 12.
 JIS is accredited by the Council of International Schools and the Caribbean Association of Independent Schools, and offers a wide range of extracurricular activities.
 The school also offers a variety of language courses, including Spanish, French, and Mandarin.
 The St. Andrew's School is a private, co-educational school that offers a bilingual curriculum in English and Spanish.
 The school is accredited by the Caribbean Association of Independent Schools and offers a wide range of extracurricular activities, including sports, music, and art.
 The school also offers a variety of language courses, including French, German, and Mandarin.
 The Campion College is a private, co-educational school that offers a bilingual curriculum in English and Spanish.
 The school is accredited by the Caribbean Association of Independent Schools and offers a wide range of extracurricular activities, including sports, music, and art.
 The school also offers a variety of language courses, including French, German, and Mandarin.
 The Immaculate Conception High School is a private, all-girls school that offers a bilingual curriculum in English and Spanish.
 The school is accredited by the Caribbean Association of Independent Schools and offers a wide range of extracurricular activities, including sports, music, and art.
-The school also offers a variety of language courses, including French, German, and Mandarin," commented one expat when asked about in Kingston.
+The school also offers a variety of language courses, including French, German, and Mandarin," wrote an expat with kids at in Kingston.

 What are the pros and cons of living in Kingston?